-Please refer to Evaluation criteria for grant applications in the Application Guidelines for full details
+Please refer to Evaluation criteria for grant applications on p.
+18 of the Application Guidelines for full details eligible

-Step 3: Capacity assessment of organisations whose applications have been considered eligible SARL will assess shortlisted applicants' organizational and financial management capacity.
+• Step 3: Capacity assessment of organisations whose applications have been considered

+UNDP will assess shortlisted applicants' organizational and financial management capacity.
 UNDP's Partner Capacity Assessment Tool (PCAT) will be used, and the findings will also feed into future institutional capacity development activities.
 At this stage there may be a round of clarifications to seek further information from applicants.

-• Step 4: Submission of recommendations to the Grants Selection Committee
+Step 4: Submission of recommendations to the Grants Selection Committee

-Based on the results of the technical review and the capacity assessment of short-listed applicants, a Grants Selection Committee composed of members selected based on their technical expertise, neutrality and impartiality (and independent from SARL Project) will make final decisions on the allocation of grants based on:
+Based on the results of the technical review and the capacity assessment of short-listed applicants, a Grants Selection Committee composed of members selected based on their technical expertise, neutrality and impartiality (independent from Project) will make final decisions on the allocation of grants based on: